Customer Service, Grand Marshall, Local Sheriff

 Kirk is our Chief Flight Instructor and began flying in Montana with stints in Minnesota, Daytona Beach and New Jersey.
-He has over 3000 hrs and 1800 hrs of instruction given across a wide range of aircraft.
+He has over 5000 hrs and over 200o hrs of instruction given across a wide range of aircraft.
 His FlightGest experience includes charter pilot, corporate shuttles and even aerial survey work.
 For example, his survey work in Canada, while flying just 200 feet over beautiful terrain, provided breathtaking views and experiences across the entire Canadian frontier – from Newfoundland to Saskatchewan to Calgary!
 Be sure to ask Kirk about his flying adventures.

 Licenses/Ratings: Commercial SEL, Instrument, CFI, CFII